bramar2/cp-tools/README.md

 ## Competitive programming tool for C++ in Codeforces and Atcoder.
 Extensible to other sites.
 (Currently only C++ build is supported)
+### For consoles not supporting ANSI, replace the ANSI codes in Main.java into "" (empty strings)